 It’s summer, it’s hot, and I have no will to cook inside.
-This hot heat that starts early in the morning and doesn’t let up until late evening has made us get a little more creative in the kitchen with no heat and low heat meals as much as possible.
-The best part about having a back yard is the ability to stick a grill out there and keep the heat outside, where it belongs.
-Plus, there’s something so quintessentially summer about the smell of charcoal and smoke from the grill, and you can’t beat the flavor it gives your food.
+This hot heat that starts early in the morning and doesn’t let up until late evening.
+It has made us get a little more creative in the kitchen with no heat or low heat meals as much as possible.
+The best part about having a backyard is the ability to stick a grill out there and keep the heat outside.
+Where it belongs.
+Plus, there’s something so quintessentially summer about the smell of charcoal and smoke from the grill.
+You can’t beat the flavor it gives your food.

-With this pregnancy, I’ve had some major meat aversions, specifically to beef and chicken, so we’ve had to get creative with our go-to meals and switch up our source of protein.
-While shopping at my local Walmart a few weeks ago, I picked up one of Smithfield’s All Natural Boneless Loin Filet that already had been pre-marinated, because I wanted a quick and easy meal that I could throw on the grill and have all prepped and done within the hour.
-It was so simple, yet a hit with the whole family that I went back and also grabbed Smithfield All Natural Bone-in Pork Chops and Smithfield All Natural Boneless Pork Chops for more lunch and dinner recipes for the next little while.
+With this pregnancy, I’ve had some major meat aversions, specifically to beef and chicken.
+We’ve had to get creative with our go-to meals and switch up our source of protein.
+While shopping at my local Walmart a few weeks ago, I picked up one of Smithfield’s All Natural Boneless Loin Filet.
+It already had been pre-marinated, since I wanted a quick and easy meal that I could throw on the grill and prepped and done within the hour.
+It was so simple, yet a hit with the whole family.
+I went back and also grabbed Smithfield All Natural Bone-in Pork Chops and Smithfield All Natural Boneless Pork Chops for more lunch and dinner recipes for the next little while.

-H, my tornado of a toddler even approves of the Smithfield All Natural Pork, and his favorite, number one request lately?
-Super quick and easy (we’re talking less than 30 minutes from start to finish!) grilled pork tacos (that just so happen to also be really healthy and good for him)!
+H, my tornado of a toddler even approves of the Smithfield All Natural Pork.
+His favorite, number one request lately?
+Super quick and easy (we’re talking less than 30 minutes from start to finish!) grilled pork tacos.
+That just so happen to also be really healthy and good for him!
 Never grilled pork before?
 Do it!

 - 1 Package of Smithfield All Natural Fresh Pork.
 (I love the Bone-in Pork Chops and Boneless Pork Chops)